SW Pers 1/24

 The 1/24 rule applies to all three of the above personal cards and explicitly states that the product is not available to anyone who has received a new signup bonus from any of the personal cards in the last 24 months.
 This is from the Rapid Rewards Plus card:

 As you can see, it also states that this does not apply to either of the business cards, so you can have a business and personal card at the same time and receive the signup bonus for each.
-Business cards have their own separate rule which we also cover.
+The business cards do have a 24 month restriction on bonuses, but it is not a family rule like this one with the personal cards.
+The two business cards are included in the 24 from Bonus rule.
+That means you are eligible to receive the signup bonus on BOTH business cards without having to wait 24 months.
+You only have to wait 24 months to earn the signup bonus again on each card.

 About Approval Rules